Provision VMs with Vagrant and VMware Fusion

 Next, install Vagrant.

-Vagrant is built as distributed as binary package for different platforms.
-They provide downloads page or on Mac you can use Homebrew.
+Vagrant is built and distributed as binary package for different platforms.
+The official downloads page has a list.

 I use Homebrew.
-After install is completed, you will have vagrant CLI command available.
-Run the following
+After install completes, you will have vagrant CLI command at your disposal.
+See the below:

 brew tap hashicorp/tap